-Background: The bacterial reverse mutation test (also called Ames test) is used to detect point mutations, which involve substitution, addition or deletion of one or a few DNA base pairs.
-The test is performed according to OECD Guideline for Testing of Chemicals, Test No. 471 (adopted in 1997) and employs auxotrophic strains of Salmonella typhimurium and Escherichia coli.
+Background: The bacterial reverse mutation test (also called Ames test) is used to detect point mutations, which involves substitution, addition or deletion of one or a few DNA base pairs.
+The test is performed according to the OECD Guidelines for Testing of Chemicals, Test No. 471 (adopted in 1997) and employs auxotrophic strains of Salmonella typhimurium and Escherichia coli.
 Point mutations were made in the histidine (S.typhimurium) or the tryptophan (E.coli) operon, thus blocking bacterial biosynthesis of the corresponding amino acids.
 A chemical’s mutagenic potential is evaluated by detecting the appearance of the reverse mutants of the auxotrophic strains, making them prototrophs, able to grow in corresponding deficient media.
 This test is commonly used as a quick screen to estimate the mutagenic potential of new chemicals and drug candidates.

 Modified Ames test can also be performed upon request.
 It includes addition of chemically induced rat liver S9 fraction to simulate the effect of metabolism, since certain compounds, like benzopyrene, become mutagenic only after their metabolic conversion.